paypal/NNAnalytics/docs/Query_Parameters/Sums.md

 11. `dsQuotaUsed` - Usable by directories.
 Sums filtered INodes by disk space bytes used in quota.
 12. `nsQuota` - Usable by directories.
 Sums filtered INodes by namespace items allowed in quota.
 13. `dsQuota` - Usable by directories.
 Sums filtered INodes by disk space bytes allowed in quota.
+14. `dirNumChildren` - Usable by directories.
+Sums filtered INodes by the number of children in the directory.

 All memoryConsumed calculations are estimations performed as documented [here](https://www.cloudera.com/documentation/enterprise/5-8-x/topics/admin_nn_memory_config.html).